 Good question!
-Remember that water starts to eat holes in steel immediately upon contact (through rust corrosion), UNLESS the water is properly treated with a special chemical that has been formulated to protect the exact grade of steel in your furnace - Liquid Armor Outdoor Boiler Water Treatment.
+Remember that water starts to eat holes in steel immediately upon contact (through rust corrosion), UNLESS the water is properly treated with a special chemical that has been formulated to protect the exact grade of steel in your furnace - Liquid Armor Boiler Water Treatment.

 You have made a major investment in your furnace, and you want it to last!
 Liquid Armor Water Treatment helps you protect your investment so that you can save thousands of dollars each year on your heating bills for decades!

 Follow the instructions on the Water Treatment bottle, but generally one gallon of water treatment will treat 200 gallons of water.
 This is a generalization, however, because water quality is very different in different parts of the country.
 The exact amount of water treatment you will need in your furnace will depend upon many factors - this is why the FREE water testing service is so very valuable.